Trading Glass

 3. Journal emotional responses — not just trades

-4. Size for volatility, not average return
+4. Size for the distribution, not average return

 5. Visualize worst-case drawdown, not best-case profit

-6. Simulate randomness (we’ll cover this in the Monte Carlo post)
+6. Simulate randomness with Monte Carlo simulation

 Final Thought